CLARIAH/clariah-plus/interest-groups/curation/README.md

 # CLARIAH Interest Group on Curation

 CLARIAH is organized in Work Packages and Interest Groups (IG's).
 The main goal of each IG is to research, negotiate, propose, and implement technical choices that become a standard requirement in CLARIAH.
-This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Curation.
+This repository is intended to organize the work of the CLARIAH Interest Group (IG) on Curation.
 Please check out the overall [IG page](https://github.com/clariah/ig/) for more information.

 ## Aims of the Interest Group

 The aims of the IG on Curation are:
+- inform development of CLARIAH curation services
 - foster discussion and knowledge sharing regarding data curation, modeling and enrichment
 - develop and share best practices
-- inform development of CLARIAH curation tools and services

 ## Scope of the Interest Group